mattijs/node-rsync/README.md

 Get or set the executable to use as the rsync command.

-### unixshell(shell)
+### executableShell(shell)

-Get or set the shell to use to launch the rsync command on non-Windows systems.
+Get or set the shell to use to launch the rsync command on non-Windows (Unix and Mac OS X) systems.
+The default shell is /bin/sh.

+On some systems (Debian, for example) /bin/sh links to /bin/dash, which does not do proper process control.
+If you have problems with leftover processes, try a different shell such as /bin/bash.

 ### destination(destination)